 This is why there is such a long waiting list, and it is a tremendous need for low-income housing all over the US.
 The government is now talking about cutting some of these entitlement programs, so the future of government-assisted housing opportunities, are always subject to change soon.
 Check with your city and state for changes.

-Different Housing Assistance Programs
+Government Housing Assistance Programs

 - Public Housing